WHAT WE'VE DONE

 A+ assisted in pushing forward legislation to allow for public charter schools in Alabama based on best practices from around the country.
 Subsequently, A+ was nationally recognized for its efforts in achieving this first-ever law passed in our state.
 Two new charter schools have been approved to open in 2017.

-Founding President, Caroline Novak, retired and A+ welcomed Mark E. Dixon as its next President.
-With a substantial history in Alabama Education Policy, Mark continues to build upon the legacy of A+ Education Partnership as driver of improvements in public education for every Alabama student.
+Founding President, Caroline Novak, retired & A+ welcomed Mark E. Dixon as its next President.
+With a strong history in Alabama Education Policy, Mark continues to build upon the legacy of A+ Education Partnership.

 The 2019 Alabama Legislative Session included several strong education bills championed by A+, including: